Huegoxaga/notes/finance/related-concepts.md

   - The horizontal (X) axis represents time
     - Now is time `0`
     - `N` years from now is the end of period `N` and the beginning of period `(N + 1)`
+  - When cash flows occur in between time periods, move it to the next period
 - To simplify the cash flow analysis, models are created for estimation:
   - `Discrete Models` - model assumes that all cash flows and all compounding of cash flows occur at the ends of conventionally defined periods, such as months or years.
   - `Continuous Models` - models that assume cash flows and their compounding occur continuously over time